kumahq/kuma-website/docs/docs/dev/deployments/stand-alone.md

 **With zone egress**:

-It's possible to run `ZoneEgress` for standalone deployment.
-In order to deploy Kuma with `ZoneEgress` run install command with additional parameter.
+It's possible to run [`ZoneEgress`](../documentation/zone-egress.md) for standalone deployment.
+In order to deploy Kuma with `ZoneEgress` run the install command with an additional parameter.
 ```sh
 kumactl install control-plane --egress-enabled | kubectl apply -f -
 ```